Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 ## Understanding partitions in Hornbill Asset Management

-With increased flexibility comes increased complexity.
 Here are a few important facts about partitioning assets in Hornbill:

 * **Each asset record can only be allocated to one partition**.
 You cannot allocate an asset to more than one partition.